 To better explain the uniqueness of multichannel and omnichannel marketing strategies, we can hone in on four key differences.

 1. Channel vs. Customer

-The multichannel approach merely aims to get the word out via the maximum possible number of channels.
+The multichannel approach merely aims to get the word out via the maximum number of channels.
 Multichannel marketing is about casting the widest net to get the most customer engagements; the more the merrier.
-Companies utilizing the multichannel strategy are adopting two or more channels to engage their consumers; most popular are social media and email.
+Companies utilizing a multichannel strategy are adopting two or more channels to engage their consumers; most popular are social media and email.